 Disheartened, he would try again to be good, only to slip near the end of the week, until one day he'd basically, although unofficially, given up.

 Why didn't this man see results?
-Because he didn't make it a priority to do what he needed to do in order to meet his goals.
+Because he didn't make it a priority to do what he needed to do to meet his goals.
 He settled for shortcuts, which in turn derailed him from his prime objective.

 Moral of the story: blog weekly, post something on social media daily, and always think a week or two in advance in terms of content.
 What are you doing to put out there, why, and when?
 When will you publish an ebook?
 When's your next webinar?